 In this section provide a line-by-line list of tasks for the periods indicated below.
 This should include detailed instructions, pictures, descriptions, and anything else that will be needed to properly complete each task.
 Please refer to the Flight Operations Release located at the top of this document and see Appendix A for a timeline of the typical sequence of events prior to launch as well as pre-launch and flight operations.
 Your flight operation planning should take both the release statement and timeline into account.
 The line-by-line task list should contain the following:

-1. The time at which the task needs to be completed with respect to launch time (i.e. T=0).
+The time at which the task needs to be completed with respect to launch time (i.e. T=0).

-2. The person responsible for completing the task.
-Indicate if it is your desire for HASP personnel to attempt to complete the task.
+Time to complete task.

-3. A short title for the task.
+A short title for task.

 4. Task detailed instructions as described above.
+If task requires opening HASP personnel opening your payload, a step-by-step guide with images is required.
+Remember doors and hatches must follow the keep out zone requirements.

 5. A description of what constitutes a successful completion of the task (e.g. indicator lights, change in telemetry, picture showing new configuration)

+6. The person responsible for completing the task.
+Indicate if it is your desire for HASP personnel to attempt to complete the task.

 A. Flight-line Setup Period: Provide a task list and timeline for the period leading up to the final HASP hang test and MRR.
 That is from about T = -7 days to about T = - 3 days.
 This is the period where you will have the greatest access to your payload and the most time available for setup activities.
-At the time of the MRR your payload should be ready for launch on a few hours notice and access to your payload will become limited.
+At the time of the MRR your payload should be ready for launch on a few hours’ notice and access to your payload will become limited.